Acknowledgement of Country

 A career in nursing or midwifery offers job opportunities, locally, at a regional level and nationally.

-The outcomes of the strategy will ensure that there is a competent workforce to meet the needs of Aboriginal people, so that all Aboriginal people can enjoy a longer, healthier life, free from disease and illness.
+The outcomes of the Strategy will ensure that there is a competent and culturally safe workforce to meet the needs of Aboriginal people, so that all Aboriginal people can enjoy a longer, healthier life, free from disease and illness.

 The hand is nurturing and supporting the seed and community.
 The tree represents the nurses and midwives as they develop personally and professionally in caring for their community, and shows the community growing, as it benefits from the care they are receiving.
 The tree is sprouting out of the seed, which is the nurses and midwives’ community and cultural identity, which the hand is helping to grow and strengthen.